France is finally set to conclude its local elections that were halted at the height of the country's coronavirus outbreak.

 But while it may win in some big cities, in smaller cities and towns where the party's roots are weaker, LREM has played it safe.
 It has sent candidates in only half of France's towns of 10,000 people, often choosing to support LR candidates instead of sending their own.

-Several ministers of Macron's cabinet are running for mayoral positions.
+Several ministers of Macron's cabinet have run for mayoral positions.

-French Prime minister Edouard Philippe is running for re-election as mayor of Le Havre (northern France), minister Gerald Darmanin is running for the Tourcoing mayoralty (in the north too), and Agriculture minister Didier Guillaume in Biarritz (southwest).
+French prime minister Edouard Philippe is running for re-election as mayor of Le Havre (northern France), where he came first the first round with 43% of the vote.

-Between the "gilets jaunes" ("yellow vests") movement and the various strikes and protests against Macron's controversial pensions reform, LREM's image has suffered.
+Between the "gilets jaunes" ("yellow vests") movement and the various strikes, the protests against Macron's controversial pensions reform, and the government's response to the coronavirus crisis, LREM's image has suffered.

-In some cities like Nantes, Dijon and Strasbourg, LREM candidates have even concealed the party's logo on their posters.
+In some cities like Nantes, Dijon and Strasbourg, during the first round, LREM candidates even concealed the party's logo on their posters.

 In Paris, there are two levels for the vote: one for the Paris mayoralty, and 20 others for each city borough.